This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 affected at all.
 This may seem obvious, but many of the data stores you’ll see later in this blog post

-transaction, and end up with some customers with $100 less and some unaffected.
+transaction and end up with some customers having $100 less and some unaffected.

 Relational databases also support transactions across multiple statements.
 The canonical example is